 International students must pay their balances in full by the published due date.

-Regardless of when you start classes, if your account becomes past-due you may incur a late-payment fee and assessed a monthly finance charge of 1.5%.
+Regardless of when you start classes, if your account becomes past due you may incur a late payment fee and/or assessed a monthly finance charge of 1.5%.
 You may also be denied access to campus resources or privileges (housing, dining hall, classes, Helwig Recreation Center, etc.) if your account is delinquent.
 (Learn more about these ramifications of non-payment in our billing policies.)

 Wanna learn more about paying online through Self-Service?
 Check out this quick video tutorial.